This article was first published on June 19th, 2019 and was last updated July 18th, 2022 with new information.

 Understand your Audience

 One of the biggest steps you can take is first identifying your audience.
 Who do you want to reach with a new product?
 How can you benefit from this new product?
 Can you reach new customers?
+It’s important to conduct market research to see who you attract versus who you plan to attract.
 It’s crucial to understand both yours and your partner’s to create a targeted and effective marketing strategy that will enhance your ROI.
 Where the two targets align, is where your growth can happen.

 Set the Tone and Expectations